Iyad87/Argocd-helm/README.md

 #  Argo CD with Helm
 ### Setup Argo CD on a Kubernetes cluster.
 We’ll install it with Helm
-### Create an application to use the app-of-apps pattern

 * Creating a Helm chart